 Isys Johnson, Founder

 Isys is a passionate dog enthusiast who wants every dog owner to live a happy, fun, full life with their dog.
-She has 15+ years training dogs with experience in multiple areas, including Competition Obedience, Flyball, Disc, Service Dog Training, Therapy Dog Training and guide dog puppy training.
+She has 15+ years training dogs with experience in multiple areas, including Competition Obedience, Flyball, Disc, Service Dog Training, Therapy Dog Training and Trick training.
 She graduated from Cornell University with a degree in hospitality management and decided to follow her passion, dog training, after 5 years managing restaurants around the country.
 Here she is pictured with her rescue dog, Keeper, her inspiration for the company.
 "I have the best job in the world!
 When you love what you do it isn't work anymore, that's how I feel about what I do."

 Adam Mekedem, CPDT, CPCB